-(GCoM), World Resources Institute (WRI), Global Alliance for Buildings and Construction (Global ABC) and others, it is expected that the operationalization of SURGe will define the level of engagement or leadership of UN-Habitat for multilevel climate action at upcoming milestone events such as Innovate4Cities (September 2024), twelfth session of the World Urban Forum (WUF12) (November 2024), and 29th Conference of the Parties (COP29) (November 2024) as well as influence the scoping and outline of the Intergovernmental Panel on Climate Change (IPCC) Special Report on Cities and Climate Change (2024-2026).
+2. The SURGe Initiative matured into a mechanism for accelerating multi-stakeholder and multilevel climate action since its launch at COP27 in 2022.
+Supported by its core partners ICLEI - Local Governments for Sustainability (ICLEI), Global Covenant of Mayors for Energy & Climate (GCoM), World Resources Institute (WRI), Global Alliance for Buildings and Construction (Global ABC) and others, it is expected that the operationalization of SURGe will define the level of engagement or leadership of UN-Habitat for multilevel climate action at upcoming milestone events such as Innovate4Cities (September 2024), twelfth session of the World Urban Forum (WUF12) (November 2024), and 29th Conference of the Parties (COP29) (November 2024) as well as influence the scoping and outline of the International Panel on Climate Change (IPCC) Special Report on Cities and Climate Change (2024-2026).
 Clarity on UN-Habitat's role in and commitment to the SURGe Initiative and its future will help to define the level of effort for technical backstopping and engagement, human resources, and resource mobilization prior to the upcoming milestone events as well as will aid in implementing the roadmap from COP28 to COP30.

-III.
-Achievements and the road map to COP30 for SURGe
+II.
+Achievements and the roadmap to COP30 for SURGe

-- 4. Since its launch, the SURGe Initiative aims to accelerate multilevel climate action.
-Some of the key achievements are: - (a) November 2022: Launch of the SURGe Initiative as an integral part of the 1st Ministerial Meeting on Urbanization and Climate Change at COP27. - (b) June 2023: Recognition of the SURGe Initiative in Resolution 2/5 - (c) November 2023: Hosting the Multilevel Urban Action Pavilion at COP28 opened by former US Vice-President Al Gore.
+- 3. Since its launch, the SURGe Initiative aims to accelerate multilevel climate action.
+Some of the key achievements are: - a) November 2022: Launch of the SURGe Initiative as an integral part of the 1st Ministerial Meeting on Urbanization and Climate Change at COP27. - b) June 2023: Recognition of the SURGe Initiative in Resolution 2/5 - c) November 2023: Hosting the Multilevel Urban Action Pavilion at COP28 opened by former US Vice-President Al Gore.
 Convening 60 urban line ministers, 200 mayors and sub-national leaders, and over 1000 participants at the 2nd Ministerial Meeting on Urbanization and Climate Change.
-UN-Habitat co-chairing the first Local Climate Action Summit at COP28. - (d) March 2024: France supporting the establishment of the sectoral track working group on Buildings and Construction at the Buildings and Climate Global Forum in Paris. - 5.
-The following Roadmap to COP30 will allow to further increase scale and impact of the SURGe Initiative for accelerated multilevel climate action: - (a) September 2024, Innovate4Cities: The I4C conference will highlight the Science & Innovation Policy Action nexus for urban climate change acceleration.
-The Global SURGe Partners are engaged in this process. - (b) November 2024, WUF12 and launch of UN-Habitat's World Cities Report on Cities and Climate Change: A decision on the SURGe Operationalization would allow for sharpened recommendations and discussions with WUF stakeholders on engagement. - (c) November 2024, COP29: A clarified SURGe engagement of UN-Habitat, would help share the Ministerial Meeting on Urbanization and Climate Change and other housing and urban development-related sessions at COP. - (d) 2024 2026: Facilitating multistakeholder and multilevel consultations for the IPCC Special Report on Cities and Climate Change: The SURGe partners' experiences can be leveraged for documenting innovations and city-level good practices. - (e) November 2025, COP30: Strengthened urban content in the updated Nationally Determined Contributions (NDCs): In the run-up to COP30, UN-Habitat and SURGe partners could support Member States and urban stakeholders in developing urban content of the NDCs.
+UN-Habitat co-chairing the first Local Climate Action Summit at COP28. - d) March 2024: France supporting the establishment of the sectoral track working group on Buildings and Construction at the Buildings and Climate Global Forum in Paris. - 4.
+The following Roadmap to COP30 will allow to further increase scale and impact of the SURGe Initiative for accelerated multilevel climate action: - a) September 2024, Innovate4Cities: The I4C conference will highlight the Science & Innovation Policy Action nexus for urban climate change acceleration.
+The Global SURGe Partners are engaged in this process. - b) November 2024, WUF12 and launch of UN-Habitat's World Cities Report on Cities and Climate Change: A decision on the SURGe Operationalization would allow for sharpened recommendations and discussions with WUF stakeholders on engagement. - c) November 2024, COP29: A clarified SURGe engagement of UN-Habitat, would help share the Ministerial Meeting on Urbanization and Climate Change and other housing and urban developmentrelated sessions at COP. - d) 2024 2026: Facilitating multistakeholder and multilevel consultations for the IPCC Special Report on Cities and Climate Change: The SURGe partners' experiences can be leveraged for documenting innovations and city-level good practices. - e) November 2025, COP30: Strengthened urban content in the updated Nationally Determined Contributions (NDCs): In the run-up to COP30, UN-Habitat and SURGe partners could support Member States and urban stakeholders in developing urban content of the NDCs.

-IV.
-Overview of the options for operationalizing the SURGe initiative
+III.
+Overview of options to operationalizing the SURGe Initiative